zeljkoobrenovic/grounded-architecture/_posts/2022-07-07-culture-map.md

 * **Rule 3: Find the Positive in Other Approaches.** People tend to see the negative when looking at how other cultures work.
 But if you understand how people from varied backgrounds behave, you can turn differences into the most significant assets.
 * **Rule 4: Adjust and Readjust, Your Position.** It’s not enough to shift to a new position on a single scale; you’ll need to widen your comfort zone to move more fluidly back and forth along all eight.

-While cultural generalizations, like the culture map, can be helpful, it is crucial to recognize that they are just that - generalizations.
-Not all individuals from a particular culture will fit neatly into these categories, and there can be **significant variation** even within a single culture.
-It is best to approach cultural differences with an open mind and a willingness to learn.

 ## Questions to Consider